Professional referral into LMWS Talking Therapies

 Please note that referrals for the Primary Care Mental Health Team under LMWS need to be completed via SystmOne or via the GP.
-If the LMWS Talking Therapies team receive a professional referral which does not seem to meet the suitability criteria for talking therapies support this may be forwarded onto the PCMH team directly.
+If LMWS Talking Therapies receives a professional referral which does not meet our eligibility criteria, this may be forwarded onto the PCMH team directly.

 Further reading